handrake/KonlSearch/README.md

 ## Usage

-More internal and advanced usage can be found under [test/test_konlsearch.py](test/test_konlsearch.py)
+More internal and advanced usages can be found under [test/test_konlsearch.py](test/test_konlsearch.py)

+## Limitations
+- Currently, a write lock on the entire index is acquire when indexing a document.
+RocksDB's WriteBatch may be used to overcome this issue, but it may or may not be implemented in the near future.

 ## Acknowledgements